 The Japanese yew is an evergreen that is native to several regions of Asia and has spiny needles and red, ornamental fruits.
 The yew can grow up to 50 feet in its native habitat but generally settles in at around 20 to 30 feet tall.
 The yew is widely grown in landscapes for decorative purposes, and it responds well to pruning.
 However, note that the Japanese yew’s foliage and seeds are quite poisonous and that in many areas of the American northeast it is considered an invasive species.

 The Latin, or scientific name for Japanese yew is Taxus cuspidata.
 The plant shares its dark green leaves with other plants in the Taxus genus, and it is a member of the yew family or Taxaceae.
 Japanese yew is also known by the common name "spreading yew."

 There are many cultivars of Japanese yew, including "Aurescens," which grows in bright yellow before the foliage matures to green, and "Expansa," so named because its spread is wider than more common variants of the yew.

 Preferred USDA Hardiness Zones

-Size & Shape
+Size and Shape

+The yew is notable for its spiny, dark-green evergreen needles, which are about 1 inch long.
 Its leaves often are tinged yellow on the underside.
 Its bark is red-brown and scaly, and in the winter its foliage may turn a similar red-brown color.

-Pests & Diseases
+Pests and Diseases

-Though the Japanese yew has no major disease problems, it can experience root rot in poorly drained soil, and if left overly exposed in a rough winter can suffer winter burn.
+Yews do not have major pest problems, but scale, weevils, and mealybugs can give them trouble.
+A simple pesticide should take care of any problems.
+Though the Japanese yew has no major disease problems, it can experience root rot in poorly drained soil.
+If left overly exposed in a rough winter, it can suffer winter burn.